 Secondary Advisor: Ana Rinzler, PhD student, Cognitive Psychology

-(Abstract
+Abstract

 We are investigating the Critical Period Hypothesis (CPH) of second language (L2) acquisition, which claims that L2 acquisition depends on the learner's age.
 CPH posits that biological predispositions provide younger speakers with an advantage over older speakers, such that younger learners acquire L2 with greater ease.
 Alternatively, an immersive L2 environment may matter more.
-In collaboration with Terry Au (ms), we hypothesize that amount of good L2 input can overcome the timing factor in L2 acquisition.
+In collaboration with Terry Au (ms), we hypothesize that amount of good L2 input can influence the timing factor in L2 acquisition.
 We propose to test this hypothesis by analyzing the effects of training versus age in L2 phonology.
 We are carrying out acoustic analysis using PRAAT software of production data from Cantonese speakers of differing ages intensively training their pronunciation of English words.
-Our analysis focuses on the speakers' production of English plosive stops (b, p, d, t, k, g) in phonological minimal pair words (e.g., bag and back) to test whether training improves a speaker's ability to produce the contrast between these plosives.
+Our analysis focuses on the speakers' production of English plosive stops /b, d, g/ and /p, t, k/ in phonological minimal pair words (i.e., bag and back) to test whether training improves a speaker's ability to produce the contrast between these plosives.
 As a future goal, we want to investigate the acoustic cues most important in helping speakers make these distinctions.

-Keywords: critical period; second language acquisition; phonology; perceptual training)
+Keywords: critical period; second language acquisition; phonology; perceptual training

 Introduction

-Folk wisdom claims that younger speakers tend to acquire a second language (L2) with greater ease than older speakers, as in immigrant families where the parents in the long term speak more effortfully and with a stronger accent than the children.
-Does this phenomenon occur due to biological and maturational or environmental factors?
+Folk wisdom claims that younger speakers tend to acquire a second language (L2) with greater ease than older speakers. as in immigrant families where the parents in the long term speak more effort and with a stronger accent than the children.
+Does this phenomenon occur due to biological and maturational factors, or environmental factors?
 That is to say, does the brain lose flexibility with age such that late learners are biologically predisposed to attain lower levels of L2 proficiency than early learners, or do the environment and linguistic input, the individual’s first language (L1), as well as the individual’s motivation and subjective fit to the environment, play at least as important a role in final L2 proficiency?

-Research on Maturational Factors Affecting Language Acquisition
+Evidence for Maturational Factors Affecting Language Acquisition

-The former possibility has been called the Critical Period Hypothesis (CPH) and, according as it has been interpreted, makes various assumptions and predictions (Pallier, 2007).
-In the strict tradition, Lenneberg (1967) suggests that a limited time window between infancy and puberty exists within which L1 can be acquired and beyond which competency declines.
-Lenneberg depends on indirect behavioral evidence and proposes the mechanism that past puberty the brain irreversibly loses the neural plasticity necessary for language acquisition.
-A variation on the mechanism is that a speaker’s L1 ‘fixes’ the functional neural connections in the cortex (Penfield, 1965; cited by Pallier, 2007).
-Since the hypothesis was put forth, many researchers have supported it.
-Curtiss (1977), studying severely linguistically deprived children, argue that their inability to attain linguistic competence despite rehabilitation supports CPH.
-Newport and Supalla (1987), studying congenitally deaf adults, argue that increasing age of exposure to ASL as L1 in childhood and puberty predicts a decline in ultimate production and comprehension.
-Because their study showed a gradual decline in proficiency rather than a sharp drop, it supports a sensitive rather than a critical period for language acquisition.
+The former possibility, is referred to as the Critical Period Hypothesis (CPH) . according as it has been interpreted, makes various assumptions and predictions (Pallier, 2007).
+In the strict tradition, Lenneberg (1967) suggests there is a limited time period between birth and puberty in within which language can be acquired, and beyond that point language acquisition and competency declines.
+Lenneberg (1967), utilizes indirect behavioral evidence to propose that beyond puberty, the brain irreversibly loses neural plasticity necessary for language acquisition.
+A variation on Lenneberg’s (1967) idea, is that a speaker’s L1 ‘fixes’ the functional neural connections in the cortex (Penfield, 1965; cited by Pallier, 2007).
+There is much empirical support for the notion of a critical period.
+For instance, Curtiss (1977), studied children with severe linguistic deprivation and argued that their inability to attain linguistic competence, despite rehabilitation, is evidence in support of CPH.
+Further, Newport and Supalla (1987), studied congenitally deaf adults, and argued that increasing age of exposure to ASL as L1 in childhood and puberty predicts a decline in ultimate (language?) production and comprehension.
+However, their study showed a gradual decline in proficiency rather than a sharp drop; thus this suggests a sensitive rather than a critical period for language acquisition.